 - A credit card number to hold the reservation

-Air Nootka asks that if you are packing in bear bangers, bear spray, or camp stove fuel, to please have these items easily accessible as they need to be stowed in the float compartment for the flight.
-They ask that people arrive 45 minutes prior to departure in order to leave plenty of time to weigh packs, separate out dangerous goods, and pay for the flight.
+Air Nootka asks that if you are packing bear bangers, bear spray, or camp stove fuel, to have these items easily accessible as they need to be stowed in the float compartment for the flight.
+Air Nootka requires passengers arrive 45 minutes prior to departure to weigh packs, separate out dangerous goods, and pay for the flight.

 Here are a few additional tips that we find helpful for a float plane journey with a water-exit:

 - Have your backpack packed and “hike-ready” before you arrive at the plane terminal.
-There is no time for fiddling as the pilot will want to do pre-flight preparations.
+There is no time for disorganization as the pilot will want to do pre-flight preparations.

-- Keep bear spray, bear bangers, and camp fuel in a separate bag for the pilot to stow in the float compartment.
+- Keep bear spray, bear bangers, and camp stovefuel in a separate bag for the pilot to stow in the float compartment.

 - Wear shorts and water shoes.
 We used Crocs which doubled as camp shoes.
 Swimsuits are not required.